Grace of My Heart: Other songs

-Several songs did not make the album soundtrack, such as both of Kristen Vigard's renditions of "Hey There"—the contest version and the polished demo.
+Several songs did not make the album soundtrack, such as both of Vigard's renditions of "Hey There"—the contest version and the polished demo.
 Her version of "In Another World" is swapped out for the fictional Stylettes' rendition (via Portrait).
-Vigard's performance of "God Give Me Strength" is also swapped for the Elvis Costello/Burt Bacharach version.
-"A Wave Dies", written and performed by Andrew Allen-King and produced by Larry Klein, was also not included in the final cut.
-The Williams Brothers perform two songs in the film, "Heartbreak Kid" and "Love Doesn't Ever Fail Us", but only the latter song is on the album.
+Vigard's "God Give Me Strength" is also swapped for the Costello/Bacharach version.
+"A Wave Dies", written and performed by Andrew Allen-King and produced by Klein, was also not included in the final cut.
+The Williams Brothers perform two songs, "Heartbreak Kid" and "Love Doesn't Ever Fail Us", but only the latter is on the album.